 With indented shores and scores of islands, extensive and little, foggy Lough Ree toward the north is the second biggest lake in Shannon.
 The lake serves as a border between the counties of Longford and Westmeath and it’s a popular fishing and boating area.
 There are boats that leave from the harbor in Athlone if you want to enjoy cruising in one of the best lakes in Ireland.

-4. Enjoy the drinks of Sean’s Bar
+4. Enjoy the drinks at Sean’s Bar

 Sean’s Bar has been serving popular drinks in Ireland since the beginning of the tenth century.
 This is the most established bar in Ireland, and in 2004 proclaimed as the most seasoned bar in Europe.